sfo-project/2D-flow-over-flat-plate-laminar/Docs/Fluent/Simulation.md

 4. ###### Setup Solution Methods:
 In CFD simulations the governing equations of the flow are solve numerically.
 Based on the physics of the problem appropriate numerical schemes and solution methods are selected at this step.

-In the following section the details for the above four steps for the CFD simulation setup for **Laminar Flow in Circular Pipe** are explained in great details.
+In the following section the details for the above four steps for the CFD simulation setup for **2D Laminar Flow Over a Flat plate** are explained in great details.
 It should be noted that the path for defining conditions and other settings are provided in `command line` format.
 Users can access exact same settings and options by following the provided path via the tree of progress or pull down menu in ANSYS FLUENT.
 The summary of the steps to take for CFD simulation setup for problem of 2D laminar flow over a flat plate are as follows:

  1-  `/define/models/steady`
  2-  `/define/models/solver/pressure-based`